Electron100/butane/docs/getting-started.md

 butane init sqlite example.db
 ```

-This will have created an `example.db` sqlite file in the current
+This will have created an `example.db` SQLite file in the current
 directory as well as a `.butane` subdirectory.
 Inside that
 subdirectory, we see a `connection.json` file containing our
 connection parameters.

+## Connection

 At this point, we can add a method (in our
 `lib.rs`) to establish a connection in code.

 ``` rust